Twitter terror: Arrests prompt concern over online extremism

 The next day, Allen shut down his account, and the long narrative he spun all but vanished.

+Read more about the four charged in the New York plot here .
 AP investigative researcher Randy Herschaft in New York contributed to this story.
 Geller can be reached at ageller@ap.org or at https://twitter.com/AdGeller